Dawaro: History

 The earliest mention of this province comes from the Royal Chronicle of Emperor Amda Seyon.
 After occupying Ifat, Amda Seyon then proceeded to garrison Dawaro.
 However, in the late 1320s the ruler of the province, Haydara, ended up siding with Sabr ad-Din I during his rebellion and "treacherously" executed some of the Emperor's messengers.
 Amda Seyon, incensed by this act of rebellion, at once set out with his troops.
 On reaching Dawaro he "laid waste the country from one end to the other".
 He killed young men, took women and children prisoners, seized livestock "without number" and "destroyed the crops of their country".
 The "wicked plans of Haydara" of Dawaro were thus "brought to nothing" as the chronicler states.
 Dawaro was then grouped together with other kingdoms such as Hadiya, Fatagar and Ifat as a tributary kingdom to the Ethiopian Empire under the leadership of Jamal Ad-Din I.

 According to the Egyptian historian, Ibn Fadlallah al-Umari, Dawaro was measured five days journey by two or 100 kilometers by 40.
 It was much smaller than Ifat, but resembled it in that it produced cereals and fruits, and reared horses and beasts of burden.
 Trade however was less developed.
 A type of "primitive currency" called hakunas was used which were pieces of iron as long as a needle.
 A cow would cost 5,000 hakunas, a goat 3,000 hakunas.
-The social customs of Dawaro were also very similar to that of Ifat with both regions being inhabited by Muslims.
+The social customs of Dawaro were also very similar to that of Ifat, Dawaro was inhabited by Muslims following the Hanafi school.
 Christian proselytization of the locals reached a high level of intensity during the reign of Dawit I, who then encouraged the settlement of Ethiopian military colonists to the peripheral province.
 However, the Ethiopian troops stationed in the region were in constant danger as their positions soon came under the attacks of Sultan Jamal ad-Din II.

 Emperor Zara Yaqob consolidated the supremacy of the Christian empire in Dawaro and appointed Fitawrari Barje as governor of the province.
 Dawaro was soon invaded by the Adal Sultan Badlay ibn Sa'ad ad-Din who faced the forces of Zara Yaqob at the Battle of Gomit, but he was defeated and killed.
 Following Na'od's defeat by Imam Mahfuz, the Adalites briefly controlled Dawaro until the reign of emperor Dawit II, who would recapture the territories for the Abyssinians.